 - Using the built-in SMS mechanism is not supported.
 You can send SMS’s by using Extensions available in OutSystems Forge.

-If you selected to have some of your environments hosted in our Cloud and the remaining in your datacenter, you should set up your on-premises environments as described in the next section and then add them to the infrastructure management console (LifeTime) we provide as part of the Cloud installation.
+If you selected to have some of you Environments hosted in our Cloud and the rest in your Datacenter, you should setup your on-premises environments as described in the next section and then add them to the infrastructure management console (LifeTime) we provide as part of the cloud installation.

-An on-premises OutSystems infrastructure is located on the customer’s datacenter and is managed by the customer.
+An on-premises OutSystems Platform infrastructure is located on the customer’s datacenter and is managed by the customer.

-Before installing any component of OutSystems, make sure your hardware and software comply with the minimum requirements.
+Before installing any component of OutSystems Platform, make sure your hardware and software comply with the minimum requirements.
 For this, be sure to check:

-- System requirements: the supported hardware and software for installing OutSystems;
+- System requirements: the supported hardware and software for installing OutSystems Platform;

-- Network requirements: the network requirements for an environment where OutSystems is installed;
+- Network requirements: the network requirements for an environment where OutSystems Platform is installed;

-- Default Platform Server and database configurations: to install and run OutSystems, you need permission to change files in the file system, run services, and make changes to the database.
+- To install and run OutSystems Platform, you need permission to change files in the file system, run services, and make changes to the database:

-- Install the Platform Server in each environment that will host your applications (eg. Development, Quality and Production);
+- Install OutSystems Platform Server in each environment you have;

 - Configure the infrastructure management console;